digital-loukoum/bunker/README.md

 Bunker achieves this extreme density by:

-- using a custom binary format for integers (this special format is called  elastic integers),
+- using a **custom binary format for integers** called  [elastic integers](https://github.com/digital-loukoum/bunker/tree/main/documentation/specifications#elastic-integers),
-- working well with arrays of objects.
+- working well with **arrays of objects**.
 Instead of writing repeatedly all objects with all keys like JSON and MessagePack do, it guesses the most accurate schema and write keys and types only once,
-- memorizing and reusing strings and objects so that nothing is encoded twice.
+- **memorizing** and **reusing strings and objects** so that nothing is encoded twice.

 Bunker is very compact but also extremely versatile as it can encode any data type.